My wooden front door gets a lot of sun damage here in Texas. Luckily, there’s a SUPER EASY, 1 STEP way to restore your weathered wood door!

 But, sometimes the damage will be so bad that you will have to restain a front door with weather damage.
 Don’t worry, I have a post with easy steps to stain a door without taking it down.

-But, if the discoloration isn’t too bad and the finish isn’t peeling, you should probably try Howard’s SunShield Outdoor Wax first.
+But, if the discoloration isn’t too bad and the finish isn’t peeling, you should try Howard’s SunShield Outdoor Wax first.

 Start by wiping down your front door with a clean dry cloth or soft brush to remove any dirt.
 Then use a clean rag to apply the Sunshield Wax.